lucacaronti/AppliedRoboticsStudentInterface/doc/sbmp.md

 * `const std::vector<std::vector<cv::Point2d> >& obstacles` Obstacles

 ##### Description
-* First operation done is create a kd-tree with all points.
+* First operation done is to create a kd-tree with all points.
 This allows a fast search for points neighbours.
 The function utilize `cv::flann` library.
 In our test, a good number of neighbours is 4.
 * Then for each point and its neighbours a connection is created, and if doesn't intersect with obstacles it is added to Dijkstra graph.

 ---